CharDige/CharDige/README.md

 Now, for a little bit more about me:

 - 🖥️ I've been working on a range of different responsive web applications.
 [Check them out!](https://github.com/CharDige?tab=repositories)
-- 👩‍🎓 I'm currently studying Full Stack Web Development through the University of Adelaide.
-My current qualifications include a Bachelor of Journalism and Professional Writing and a Bachelor of Arts (English & Creative Writing)
+- 👩‍🎓 I studied Full Stack Web Development through the University of Adelaide.
+My other qualifications include a Bachelor of Journalism and Professional Writing and a Bachelor of Arts (English & Creative Writing)
 - 💼 I currently work as a Public Information Coordinator
 - ✏️📚 I'm a lover of all things writing, reading and storytelling
 - 🟩 My favourite colour is green